L3N76/nuake/README.md

    inoremap <F4> <C-\><C-n>:Nuake<CR>
    tnoremap <F4> <C-\><C-n>:Nuake<CR>
    ```
+- Run `:NuakeLocal` to open Nuake in the current window.

 ## Configuration
 You can tweak the behavior of Nuake by setting a few variables in your `~/.config/nvim/init.vim` file.